Hand holding a small glass bottle of essential oil, against a background of various colorful flowers.

 When formulating cosmetic products with fragrances, essential oils, or other plant extracts, it is essential to adhere to IFRA standards.
 Request an IFRA certificate from the raw material supplier, detailing the maximum allowable quantities for the product you are developing.
 Ensure that the IFRA certificate is based on the current amendment.

 While the European cosmetics regulation does not directly mention IFRA standards, compliance with these standards is crucial during a safety assessment of a cosmetic product.
+Make sure to read next our article on regulatory compliance for cosmetic products.
 Ensuring that fragrances and essential oils meet IFRA standards is key to declaring the product safe.
 Additionally, non-compliance with IFRA standards may lead to consumer complaints related to allergic reactions, negatively affecting the cosmetic product and brand.

 This is why at Taobé, we always consider this information to be very important.